400k+

 Then explore networking and access control.
 How does service-to-service communication work inside the cluster?
 Ask them to explain NetworkPolicies and RBAC, specifically who gets access to what and how they audit it.
 Walk through how they'd debug a pod that's running but not receiving traffic.

-Benefits of Kubernetes
+Benefits of Building With Kubernetes

 Kubernetes automates the deployment, scaling, and management of containerized applications across clusters of machines.
-Its declarative configuration model means you describe what you want running, and Kubernetes figures out how to make it happen, including self-healing when containers crash.
+Its declarative configuration model means you describe what you want running, and Kubernetes works out how to make it happen, including self-healing when containers crash.
 Built-in service discovery, load balancing, rolling deployments, and secret management replace a patchwork of scripts and manual processes.
 The surrounding tooling (Helm, Istio, Argo) extends it further.

 Kubernetes fits teams running microservices architectures, multi-service deployments that need independent scaling, and workloads that span multiple cloud providers.
 It's essential for organizations adopting GitOps workflows, running stateful services alongside stateless APIs, or managing development/staging/production parity.
 Any team deploying more than a handful of containers benefits from Kubernetes' orchestration.